Industrial Accidents Cause Thousands of Workplace Injuries

 At the time the report was released, over 13,000 persons were reported to have been injured in single chemical releases over a ten-year period.

-According to a report published by the U.S. Agency for Toxic Substances and Disease Registry, the top five chemicals associated with workplace injury include the following:
+According to a report published by the U.S. Agency for Toxic Substances and Disease Registry, the top chemicals associated with workplace injury include the following:

 According to a study published by the Occupational & Environmental Medicine journal, working in jobs with overtime schedules is associated with a 61 percent higher injury hazard rate compared to jobs without overtime.